 Students specialize in either Commercial or Industrial Electronics complimenting a basic study of electrical engineering.
 There is a particular emphasis placed on a highly efficient education in order to teach students to think creatively and apply new knowledge in the creation of new technical pieces of work.
-The instruction is focused on the practical, and facilitates development of distinctive diploma theses.
+The instruction is focused on the practical and facilitates the development of distinctive diploma theses.

 Key Learning Outcomes

 Graduates have a broad and deep knowledge in the technical fields of this branch, which corresponds to the current state of the art.
-They understand the state-of-the-art theories, concepts and methods of the branch.
+They understand the state-of-the-art theories, concepts, and methods of the branch.
 They are able to apply knowledge from related branches in their own branch.
-Students of Applied Electronics acquires the necessary knowledge of mathematics, theory of electrical circuits, information technology, and special knowledge in the following technical fields:
+Students of Applied Electronics acquires the necessary knowledge of mathematics, the theory of electrical circuits, information technology, and special knowledge in the following technical fields: